 We recognize that, while not every student who engages with us will go on to start their own companies, they will be better prepared to enter the modern workforce with an entrepreneurial mindset – a set of skills that enable people to identify and make the most of opportunities, overcome and learn from setbacks, and succeed in a variety of settings.

 This pandemic has only accelerated and emphasized the need for unconventional and creative-problem solving in a rapidly changing economy.

 Project Forward is our response to this – a pilot program of the LaunchPad at UT with the mission of encouraging entrepreneurial thinking to help students continue moving forward in their professional journey.

-For full transparency and aligned with the meta-nature of our work, we are building this program as we go.
+For full transparency and alignment with the meta-nature of our work, we are building this program as we go.
 Concurrently, we are interviewing students about their present experiences, learning from other campus organizations about how they’re pivoting and where we can support, and collaborating with internal and external partners to create content serving a wide range of students – with a focus on the entrepreneurial mindset.

 (We’ll continue updating this page with new information and cross-promoting our partners.
 The best way to stay up-to-date is to sign up for our biweekly newsletter.)

-Our first collaboration was a virtual bootcamp, Unconventional Approaches to Finding & Creating Work, with Second Day that equipped students with unconventional approaches to finding and creating work opportunities in the short and long term.
-From June 23-26, the bootcamp covered the following four topics.
+Our first collaboration was a virtual boot camp, Unconventional Approaches to Finding & Creating Work, with Second Day that equipped students with unconventional approaches to finding and creating work opportunities in the short and long term.
+From June 23-26, the boot camp covered the following four topics.
 You can find a full recap of the event here.